I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-ongetdatafields.md

 <p> </p>

 ## -remarks
 <p>Data fields contain sensor-generated data, as opposed to properties, which describe the sensor device.
 Platform-defined data fields are defined in sensors.h.</p>

 <p>Each <a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> object returned by this method must contain a time stamp, as described in <a href="https://msdn.microsoft.com/library/windows/hardware/ff545725">SENSOR_CATEGORY_ALL</a>. </p>

-<p>The sensor class extension is responsibile for freeing any <b>PROPVARIANT</b> structures returned by this method.</p>

-<p>The sensor class extension calls this method only for sensors for which the user has granted permission through Control Panel.</p>

-<p><a href="http://go.microsoft.com/fwlink/p/?linkid=131484">IPortableDeviceKeyCollection</a> and <a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> are documented in Windows Portable Devices.</p>

-<p>Data fields contain sensor-generated data, as opposed to properties, which describe the sensor device.
-Platform-defined data fields are defined in sensors.h.</p>

-<p>Each <a href="http://go.microsoft.com/fwlink/p/?linkid=131486">IPortableDeviceValues</a> object returned by this method must contain a time stamp, as described in <a href="https://msdn.microsoft.com/library/windows/hardware/ff545725">SENSOR_CATEGORY_ALL</a>. </p>